usd-comp230/usd-comp230.github.io/pa2/index.md

 ## Getting the Code
 You can access the starter code and accept the assignment here:

-The starter code available on Github at [https://classroom.github.com/a/jirrR91k](https://classroom.github.com/a/jirrR91k).
+The starter code available on Github at [https://classroom.github.com/a/P_qBrNXT](https://classroom.github.com/a/P_qBrNXT).
 Click on the link and accept the assignment.
-If you are not familiar with Github, here is an easy way to get your code.

-Using git clone (requires terminal/command line)

-If you scroll to the top of the Github repository, you should see a green button that says *Code*.
-Click on that button.
-You should see something that says *Clone with HTTPS*.
-Copy the link that is in that section.
-In terminal/command line, navigate to whatever folder/directory you would like to work.
-Type the command `git clone _` where the `_` is replaced with the link you copied.
-This should clone the repository on your computer and you can then edit the files on whatever IDE you see fit.

 If you are unsure or have questions about how to get the starter code, feel free to make a CampusWire post or ask your instructor for help.